microsoft/dicom-server/docs/how-to-guides/sync-dicom-metadata-to-fhir.md

 ## Configure Authentication using Managed Identity

-Currently there are three types of authentication supported for both Azure API for FHIR and Medical Imaging Server for DICOM: Managed Identity, OAuth2 Client Credential and OAuth2 User Password.
+Currently there are three types of authentication supported for both the FHIR Server for Azure and the Medical Imaging Server for DICOM: Managed Identity, OAuth2 Client Credential and OAuth2 User Password.
 The authentication can be configured via the application settings by the appropriate values in the `Authentication` property of the given server.
 For details on the three types, see [DICOM Cast authentication](/converter/dicom-cast/docs/authentication.md).

 This section will provide an end to end guide for configuring authentication with Managed Identity.